hmc-cs-jjoseph/cs134_lab0/README.md

 ### Build
 Simply run `make` to make the lab0 executable.
-* `make check` makes a lab0 executable with a symbol table for GDB, then runs a series of functionality tests.
-I don't believe I did this the way that Professor Kampe was looking for, but I wasn't sure how else to do it.
+* `make check` makes a lab0 executable with a symbol table for GDB, then runs a series of functionality tests from the shell script lab0-test
 	* First, creates a test file called "testfile".
 	* Next, runs basic functionality check copying "testfile" to "testcopy" and prints the contents of "testcopy", which should read `hello world`.
 	* Performs additional tests for error behavior:
 		* Force and catch a segmentation fault with the --segfault and --catch options
 		* Force a segmentation fault with --segfault without catching
-		* Force exit by omitting exit file
+		* Force exit by omitting input file
+	* run `make clean` to remove testing files
 * `make clean` removes all testing files and the "lab0" executable.
 * `make dist` builds the distribution tarball.